code-monki/central-supply-catalog/docs/site-search.md

 - Product Summary
 - Product Cost

 The search payload is retrieved by the application and cached in `localStorage` using a versioned key.
-When new content is added, the version changes and stale cache entries are removed.
+When new content is added, `catalogVersion` changes and stale cache entries are removed.

 ## Search Term Parser